📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Geographic Reach Local

-Results and Impact For the re-opening of the 4th floor of the Electronic Engineering and Computer Science department at QMUL (the Peter Landin Building) Paul Curzon gave a version of his computing-themed magic science festival stall for colleagues, including senior managers taking the opportunity to draw attention to this as an unusual way to engage people about computer science (and cognitive science) research.
+Results and Impact For the re-opening of the 4th floor of the Electronic Engineering and Computer Science department at QMUL (the Peter Landin Building) Paul Curzon gave a version of his computing-themed magic science festival stall for colleagues, including senior managers and postgraduate students taking the opportunity to draw attention to this as an unusual way to engage people about computer science (and cognitive science) research.
 This was part of a Show and Tell event in which other colleagues also took part.

 Year(s) Of Engagement Activity 2023